Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: Experiments

 \section{Experiments}

-In this section, we present some simulation results for the proposed delay sensitive HFL algorithm to verify the findings from the theoretical analysis.
+In this section, we present our simulation results for the proposed delay sensitive HFL algorithm to verify the findings from the theoretical analysis.

-\textbf{Datasets and Model.} We consider an image classification supervised learning task on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
-A convolution neural network (CNN) is adopted with two 5x5 convolution layers, two 2x2 max pooling layers, two fully connected layers with 120 and 84 units, respectively, ReLu activation, a final softmax output layer and cross entropy loss.
+\textbf{Datasets and Models.} We adopt a variety of data sets to demonstrate our findings and emphasize the effectiveness of our proposed algorithm.
+We consider an image classification supervised learning task on the CIFAR-10 dataset \cite{krizhevsky2009learning}, MNIST dataset and the Federated Extended MNIST dataset \cite{fedml_paper}.
+We also consider a word prediction task using the Shakespeare dataset \cite{fedml_paper}.
+We employ different machine learning and deep learning models: (1) a convolution neural network (CNN) is adopted with two 5x5 convolution layers, two 2x2 max pooling layers, two fully connected layers with 120 and 84 units, respectively, ReLu activation, a final softmax output layer and cross entropy loss; (2) a multi-layer perceptron (MLP) with one hidden layer consisting of 50 neurons, with a logistic regression model; and (3) for the Shakespeare dataset, we train an recurrent neural network (RNN) for next-character-prediction \cite{adaptive_opt}.

-\textbf{Federated Learning Setting.} Unless otherwise stated, we have 30 clients randomly distributed across 2 groups.
-The groups have similar data statistics.
-We consider shifted exponential delays \cite{shiftedexp1}: $\tau_{i,l}^u\sim\exp(c_i,10)$ and $\tau_g^u\sim\exp(c_g,10)$.
+\textbf{Data Partitioning.} In order to validate our proposed HFL algorithm, we test its performance under different data partitioning methods.
+These are a baseline data partitioning method, where data is distributed in an i.i.d. manner across clients, and another method, where data is distributed in a non-i.i.d. manner with various levels of data heterogeneity.
+The data partitioning is conducted based on the Dirichlet distribution and it follows the same data partitioning as in \cite{fedml_paper}.